Brühl Palace, Warsaw: 20th century

+21st century: Reconstruction plans

-Around 2008, Warsaw's municipal government authorities have decided to rebuild the Brühl Palace.
+Around 2008, Warsaw's municipal government authorities decided to rebuild the Brühl Palace.
 The new building was to have a facade referring to its historic shape, but a new private investor may adapt the interiors to the needs of either office space or a hotel.

-As of 2019, the reconstruction has not started.
+On 11 November 2018, during celebrations of the 100th anniversary of Poland's restored independence, President Andrzej Duda signed a declaration on the rebuilding of the Brühl Palace.
+In July 2021 Duda submitted to the Sejm a draft act on the reconstruction of the Brühl Palace, Saxon Palace, and three tenement houses at Królewska Street in Warsaw, which was passed later that month.